MicrosoftDocs/power-platform/power-platform/alm/devops-build-tools.md

 ## What is Power Platform Build Tools version 2.0?
-In addition to what Power Platform Build Tools provide, the version 2.0 of Power Platform Build Tools is Power Platform CLI based.
+In addition to what Power Platform Build Tools provide, version 2.0 of Power Platform Build Tools is Power Platform CLI based.
 Power Platform Build Tools version 0.* , as in the first release, is based on PowerShell.
-Going forward Power Platform Build tools 2.0 will be the version that will be serviced and newer features will be added.
+Going forward Power Platform Build Tools 2.0 is the version that will be serviced and newer features added.
-For the older version of Power Platform Build Tools, we will do critical security updates as needed.
-We would highly recommend that customers move to the Power Platform Build tools version 2.0 at their earliest.
+For previous versions of Power Platform Build Tools, we will do critical security updates as needed.
+We would highly recommend that customers move to Power Platform Build Tools version 2.0 at their earliest.

-[!NOTE]
+> [!IMPORTAN]
-You cannot mix and match task versions for the Power Platform Build Tools in your build pipeline
+> You cannot mix and match task versions for Power Platform Build Tools in your build pipeline.

 ## Get Microsoft Power Platform Build Tools